PLAYERS CONGRESS & NFL PLAYER CARE FOUNDATION TEAM UP TO PROVIDE ASSISTANCE TO SENIOR RETIRED PLAYERS

 About the Players Congress

-The Players Congress launched in 2013 and is comprised of approximately 19,000 NFL veterans and family members of deceased players.
-The organization’s mission is to support retired players by developing business opportunities that generate income for players.
-The Players Congress joined with J.H.
-Design Group and NFL Properties in a joint apparel-licensing venture that includes training and employment of former players.
-Royalties from the venture are distributed to players through the Pioneer Assistance Fund and other programs.
-For more information contact: http://www.playerscongress.com
+The Players Congress was launched in 2013 for the benefit of over 19,000 NFL veterans and family members of deceased players.
+The organization’s mission is to assist retired players, families, widows and various Community Causes via income generated through its apparel manufacturing and import business along with held interest in other projects.
+The organization functions as a C-Corp (For Profit) and is owned, operated and controlled solely by Retired Players.
+The Players Congress joined with manufacturing giant, J.H.
+Design Group, NFL Properties and the Dallas Cowboys in a joint apparel-licensing venture that includes training and opportunities for former players.
+A portion of royalties are distributed to players through the Pioneer Assistance Fund, the Widows Fund, scholarship assistance and other programs.

 About the NFL Player Care Foundation